-Equipment that has the capacity to store or produce telephone numbers using a random or sequential number generator, and to call such numbers.
+AUTODIALER: Equipment that has the capacity to store and produce telephone numbers to be called using a random or sequential number generator, and to dial the number without human intervention.
 Other technical terms "Automatic Dialing Announcing Device" and "Automatic Telephone Dialing System" also refer to autodialing equipment.